All information in this FAQ is subject to change according to public health and safety guidelines.

 Will I still be able to hang out in common areas (lounges, the Commons, etc.?)

 Yes.
-The furniture has been moved to be properly physically distanced.
-The capacity of such areas has been reduced as a result.
 You are asked to wipe down areas with sanitizers and wipes found by these areas when you leave your chosen space.

 What should I do if someone isn’t following COVID-19 policies?